 There are other types of eco-friendly cars, like hydrogen-powered fuel-cell cars, but those aren’t quite as mainstream yet and out of scope for this discussion.

 The Hyundai Ioniq, the car we received in California, comes in all three of the aforementioned models.
 We drove the Ioniq PHEV (plug-in hybrid electric vehicle).
 I was familiar with standard hybrid cars that charge themselves while driving but don’t have a battery I could charge at my discretion.
 Although they use battery power, they still use primarily gas and operate more like a traditional gas-powered car in many ways.

 I expected battery-powered cars to run exclusively on electricity, so I had initial concerns about running out of charge, without a charging station around, while on the road.
-This might be true for the pure electric cars, but the PHEV cars have gasoline as a back up resource.
-The electric cars typically can drive much further than the PHEV on a single charge, which is a trade off for the gasoline function.
-But given that many parts of our country don’t have great charging station infrastructure just yet, the dual functionality offers peace of mind and convenience.
+This might be true for pure electric cars, but the PHEV cars have gasoline as a backup resource.

 Some companies, like Target, are starting to put more charging stations in their parking lots.
 Our hotel in Redwood City also had charging stations, and they did not charge for use of them.
-They had six stations, so there were always plenty available and we didn’t have to fill our car with gas the entire time we had the Hyundai Ioniq.
+They had six stations, so there were always plenty of stations available.
+We didn’t fill our car with gas the entire time we had the Hyundai Ioniq.

 Are They Really Better For The Environment?